About The Art Safari

 5. I don’t live/work in the area.
 Is there a way for me to participate?

 To be eligible for visiting-artist participation, you must have an invitation from one of our established members to exhibit in their studio.
 This is because we don’t put visiting artists through the full jury process; instead, the member artist is vouching for the quality of your work by inviting you to show in their space.
-The fee for visiting artists is also higher — usually by about $50 or so; that’s because, although we are always happy to have guest artists, the Safari is really meant to be a showcase for folks who live and make work here.
+The fee for visiting artists is also higher because, although we are always happy to have guest artists, the Safari is really meant to be a showcase for folks who live and make work here.

-Once you’ve established a relationship with and an invitation from one of our members artists, you go through the same process of registering, creating an account, and building your profile online (see question #4 above, and the tutorials below).
-The only difference is that you’ll that choose and pay for the “Visiting Artist” level, and fill in the name and physical address for the member artist who’s hosting you.
+Once decided, you will apply as Visiting Artist on the Website, create an account, and build your profile online.
+The only difference is that you’ll choose and pay for the “Visiting Artist” level, and fill in the name and physical address for the member artist who’s hosting you.

 6. Can I exhibit my work at a local business during the Safari?

 The Safari’s mission is to bring visitors to area artists’ home studios, many of which are located in less-populous, less-traveled parts of the county.
-In keeping with that spirit, we do not facilitate artist/business arrangements of this type, and encourage visiting artists to partner with members to show in their studios all over the area.
-However, if a business has extended an invitation, and the artist’s work is deemed by the jury panel to be of exceptionally high quality, we will consider such an arrangement, under the guise of visiting-artist level registration, and on an extremely limited basis (typically, no more than one such arrangement per cycle).
+In keeping with that spirit, we encourage visiting artists to partner with members to show in their studios all over the area.
+However, if a business has extended an invitation, and the artist’s work is juried into the Safari through the new member jury process, we will consider such an arrangement, under the guise of visiting-artist level registration.
 The Safari committee reserves the right to reject proposals of this type for any reason.